 Our projects and services represent opportunities for precisely this form of development.
 Throughout our work, we ensure that development seeds the existing urban fabric with catalysts and opportunities.
 We focus not on just the built environment, but all aspects of social development, ensuring that is inclusive and beneficial to the poor, vulnerable and those with special needs.

 But we know it is intrinsically difficult.
-It can often seem like an endless process of hurdle jumping, with seemingly little to show for it.
-Our experience shows it doesn't have to be like this.
+It can often seem like an endless process of hurdle jumping, with little to show for it.
+Our experience shows that it doesn't have to be like this.

-We aim to improve relationships between stakeholders, helping to align priorities and chart a course towards shared win/win/win opportunities between communities, developers and government.
+We aim to improve relationships between stakeholders, helping to align priorities and chart a course towards shared win/win/win opportunities between communities, developers, and government.

 We can provide support to ongoing projects or curate development projects from beginning to end, and into the future.

-Procurement for service delivery can be one of the most daunting and time consuming parts of a government department’s responsibilities.
+Procurement for service delivery can be one of the most daunting and time-consuming parts of a government department’s responsibilities.

 Physical construction of the urban environment is an innately tangible and relatable process for communities.

-As such, when it is genuinely inclusive, it represents a phenomenal opportunity for communities and government to authentically cooperate, and build a collaborative relationship together.
+When it is genuinely inclusive, it represents a phenomenal opportunity for communities and government to authentically cooperate, and build a collaborative relationship together.

 We recognise the crucial importance of this.
-As a result graphic and narrative and communication is woven throughout our work, documenting the contribution of communities, highlighting their concerns, and charting the growth and progress of projects.
+As a result, graphic and narrative and communication is woven throughout our work, documenting the contribution of communities, highlighting their concerns, and charting the growth and progress of projects.

-Finally this work adds up to a total story, so that people can understand how government's successes were achieved hand in hand with them,
+Finally, this work adds up to a total story, so that people can understand how government's successes were achieved hand in hand with them.

 In this way the hard work and far sightedness of enabling governmental leaders can be successes can be witnessed and valued by their constituencies, building trust and laying the groundwork for future productive engagements.